Dieser Artikel ist auch auf Deutsch verfügbar.

 There are again several ways to do it:

 - Use a Mac or a PC to send the music to the speakers.

 - There some so-called "remote apps" that allow remote control of the Mac/PC from your smartphone or tablet device.

 - With ever more powerful smartphones/tablets there is also the option to send the music directly from your the device to the speakers - without going through an extra computer.

 In terms of usability and maintainability, I believe in the third way (direct streaming from your smartphone/tablet) as most suitable.

 The advantage of AirPlay is that it is already built into iOS devices like the iPhone, iPad and iPod Touch.
 Thus the music of any app can be played on (exactly) one speaker.
-There are several Android apps that offer this feature as well, although not quite as easy as on iOS.

 The AirPlay feature in iOS control center